Her Private Hell (2026 film): Production

-Development
+After creating a pair of limited series, Too Old to Die Young for Amazon Prime Video and Copenhagen Cowboy for Netflix, Nicolas Winding Refn began work on his next feature film, his first since 2016's The Neon Demon.
+In an interview with Variety in August 2024, he said that he planned on shooting the film in Tokyo, with English and Japanese being the primary spoken languages of the project.

-After creating a pair of limited series—Too Old to Die Young for Amazon Prime Video and Copenhagen Cowboy for Netflix—Refn started working on Her Private Hell, his first feature film since 2016's The Neon Demon.
-In an interview with Variety in August 2024, Refn said that he was getting ready to shoot the film in Tokyo, with English and Japanese being the primary spoken languages of the project.
+In April 2025, Neon and Refn announced the project, describing it as "something groovy", with the title Her Private Hell being revealed.
+It was financed by Neon and produced by Refn under his production company byNWR.
+The main cast was also announced, with Sophie Thatcher and Charles Melton in lead roles, alongside Kristine Froseth and Havana Rose Liu.
+Dougray Scott, Shioli Kutsuna, Diego Calva, Aoi Yamada and Hidetoshi Nishijima was also cast.

-On 23 April 2025, Neon and Refn officially announced the project, describing it as “something groovy”, with the title Her Private Hell being revealed, along with a teaser poster.
+Principal photography took place in Copenhagen over 57 days from May to July 2025.
+The film was in post-production by March 2026.
+Pino Donaggio created the original score, marking his first collaboration with Refn.